fbpx

 One of the most effective ways to prevent child abuse is to strengthen families.
 Click the categories for 50+ ways neighbors, community organizations, employers, people in the service industry, faith communities, and you can help strengthen families.

-Family of 5 laying on grass.
+A family of five laying on grass.

 1. Offer to baby-sit so parents can get a little break